onetwotrip/shorewall/README.md

 Shorewall **zones order** is an important configuration issue.
 Namely the default zone `net` is located in the end of the zone file, since it has a capture for all the addresses (`0.0.0.0/0`).
 Putting the `net` zone in the begining we will end up with all the packets going to its corresponding iptables chain.

 The shorewall cookbook gives you a capabilty to define the desired order with the `shorewall.zones_order` attribute which is **"fw,lan,net"** by default.
 Just set the order by providing the string like "fw,lan,api,webf,net".
-As you could probably noticed there are two zones mentioned in the previous section.
-These zones are nested shorewall zones defined like "child:parant[,parent]".

-But relax we've already defined zones as nested what means that the shorewall cookbook will automatically determine the right order for you.
-Leave the `shorewall.zones_order` alone in this case.
+But relax maybe we don't need to give the order attribute.
+We've already defined nested zones,  as you could probably noticed there are two zones mentioned in the previous section.
+These zones are nested shorewall zones defined like "child:parent[,parent]".
+The absence of specifically given `shorewall.zones_order` means that the shorewall cookbook will automatically determine the right order for you.

 # Attributes